 Filing for bankruptcy will affect your credit score.
 However, credit scores are not permanent and you can rebuild it to a high rating over time.
 Once you receive a discharge you can immediately start building your credit again.
 Your credit score will increase if you are responsible.

-FAQ’S: WHY CRUMLEY & WOLFE?
+FAQ’S: WHY CRUMLEY LAW FIRM?

 Does your firm inform its clients of meeting times and dates or do I have to find that information on my own?